devfile/devworkspace-operator/README.md

 To see all rules supported by the makefile, run `make help`

 ### Test run controller
-1. Take a look samples workspace configuration in `./samples` folder.
+1. Take a look samples devworkspace configuration in `./samples` folder.
-2. Apply any of them by executing `kubectl apply -f ./samples/workspace_java_mysql.yaml -n <namespace>`
+2. Apply any of them by executing `kubectl apply -f ./samples/flattened_theia-next.yaml -n <namespace>`
-3. As soon as workspace is started you're able to get IDE url by executing `kubectl get devworkspace -n <namespace>`
+3. As soon as devworkspace is started you're able to get IDE url by executing `kubectl get devworkspace -n <namespace>`

 ### Run controller locally
 ```bash